Trinadhreddy1184/CS680/HW7/readme.md

-# Composite Design Pattern Implementation
+# Proxy Design Pattern Implementation (on Composite)

 ## Overview

-In this Composite design pattern implementation, the `FSElement` class serves as the base class for both `Directory`,`Link` and `File` objects.
+In this Proxy design pattern implementation (on the top of Composite), the `FSElement` class serves as the base class for both `Directory`,`Link` and `File` objects.
 The `Directory` class represents a directory, while the `File` class represents a file and `Link` class represents a link which the target for link is a FSElement.
 The `FileSystem` class manages the overall file system structure.

 ## Components